RosettaCommons/documentation/scripting_documentation/RosettaScripts/composite_protocols/sewing/AssemblyScorers.md

 ```

 ###InterModelMotifScorer
-This Scorer is very similar to the MotifScorer, however, rather than comparing all residues to each other it only scores each residue to the residues not in the same substructure.
+This scorer is very similar to the MotifScorer, however, rather than comparing all residues to each other it only scores each residue to the residues not in the same substructure.
 Up-weighting this score helps to increase packing between substructures within the assembly.
 The InterModelMotifScorer tag only requires a ```weight``` option.

 ```xml
 <InterModelMotifScorer weight="10" />